ScarletCatalie/ScarletCatalie.github.io/_posts/2020-01-12-Motions-towards-animation.md

 <img src="https://raw.githubusercontent.com/ScarletCatalie/ScarletCatalie.github.io/master/assets/header_squids.png" alt=""><br>

-Last Monday, Rachel went back to work, and I found myself in a bit of a pickle.
-See, I've been out of regular gigs for a few weeks now.
-While I've been busy scrapping together some awesome new opportunities on the downlow (expect some news reporting *very* soon, word-fans), they won't take effect for another few days.
-I had to find something to do to kill all that free time, and there's only so much Witcher I can play in a day.
+Last Monday, I found myself in a bit of a pickle.
+See, while the rest of the world went back to work, I've found myself out of my regular gigs for a few weeks.
+Now, I've been busy scrapping together some awesome new opportunities (expect some news reporting *very* soon, word-fans), but they won't take effect for another few days.
+In the meantime, I had to find something to do to with all that free time, and it couldn't just be plugging more hours into The Witcher 3.

 I'm still paying for the office down in Leith, so figured I might as well go and work on *something*.
 But while I'd created a cool environment in Unity over winter, I had no passion for making a "game" out of it.
+Likewise, I've a tabletop rulebook and some Lancer campaign planning in my docs, but nothing was grabbing my attention.
+Nothing demanded being done *right this moment*.

 As an experienced purveyor of YouTube garbage, I'd once again been deep in a Source Filmmaker kick.
 Flipping between [An0nymoose's incredible shorts](https://www.youtube.com/watch?v=I7Tps0M-l64), Maxime Lebled's [stunning Dota 2 films](https://www.youtube.com/watch?v=1HFBwMbJVAM) and some [adorable Splatoon shorts](https://www.youtube.com/watch?v=A6PkBTUaawE), I reckoned it was time I picked up animation again.
 After all, I'd created one walk cycle for a pre-Can Androids Pray¹ mech a few years back.
 How hard could it be?

 It started, as all the classics do, with a veemo.